andrewzamai/SLIMER/README.md

     <a href="https://www.expert.ai/"><img src="https://img.shields.io/badge/company-expert.ai-blueviolet"></a>
 </p>

-## Instruct your LLM with with Definitions and Guidelines for Zero-Shot NER
+## Instruct your LLM with Definitions and Guidelines for Zero-Shot NER

 Works on: